blurpy/8-bit-computer/hardware.md

 ## Clock

+The clock is a square wave at 50% duty cycle and is used for triggering and synchronizing operations in the computer.
+Supports variable speed from 1.5Hz to 1kHz and also single stepping.

 * Chips
   * 3x 555
     * The first is in astable mode.
 It generates a 50% duty cycle square wave for a continuous clock timer.